How to back up my Mac and get the 3-2-1 data protection punch

 You must use a storage device with at least twice your Mac's capacity to ensure regular backups.

 If you use the external drive for Time Machine backup, you shouldn't store other files on it.
-You can format the external drive via Disk Utility to ensure backup compatibility.
+Format the external drive via Disk Utility to ensure backup compatibility.
 To do so, follow the steps below:

 1. Plug the external drive into your Mac -> open Applications -> Utilities -> open Disk Utility.